 Violent/more serious felonies: depending on the particular circumstances and facts, may have to wait up to five (5) years after any sentence served, or completion of supervised probation and parole, before applying for the restoration of political rights.

-Once your political rights are restored – you will receive a packet from the Governor’s office documenting such – contact the circuit court clerk in the city or county where you were convicted and obtain a certified copy of your Order of Conviction.
+Contact the circuit court clerk in the city or county where you were convicted and obtain a certified copy of your Order of Conviction.
 This will be included as part of your petition to have your firearm rights restored.
 This is a step you can have your attorney complete, but if you’ve already obtained it, it helps expedite the filing of your petition.

 Sit down with an attorney that has experience with firearm rights restoration proceedings.
 An attorney will prepare your petition, advise you on the laws governing the process, compile all of the necessary documentation for your petition, submit the petition to the proper circuit court, set a hearing date, and open a dialogue with the Commonwealth’s Attorney.
 Once the hearing date arrives, your attorney will argue the merits of your petition for restoration of firearm rights.